 Your tutor might give you updates on your child’s progress every so often, but you can be proactive in keeping track of things.

-Ask for ‘paper evidence’ of progress if you can – this could be marked work, mock exams etc. If you have a good relationship with your child’s class teacher you could even speak to them about progress reports, so you can see whether their work in tutoring sessions is paying off!
+Ask for evidence of progress if you can – this can be online reports or marked work.
+If you have a good relationship with your child’s class teacher you could even speak to them about their progress in primary school, so you can see whether their work in tutoring sessions is paying off!

 Is it value-for-money?

 All of these tips and things to consider are leading up to the big question: are you getting your money’s worth?

 No matter the price you’re paying, your child should be getting the help they need and you should be happy that that’s happening.

 In the end, all of these considerations and tips are aimed towards one simple thing: making sure your child gets the best possible outcome from being tutored.

 Their experience – and yours – will be unique; but guides like ours can help put you on the path to making it a positive experience instead of a negative one.

 Find out how Matr’s online tutoring programme could help your child improve their maths attainment.
 Create a free account today.

 - Tips to help you support your child